North Weald Airfield: Civilian use

 North Weald is a general aviation airfield with over 40,000 movements per annum, connecting people from London and Essex, with destinations across England and abroad by air travel.

 The airfield is home to a collection of vintage and veteran aircraft such as the Supermarine Spitfire, North American P-51 Mustang, Curtiss Kittyhawk, Douglas Dakota, Douglas Skyraider, Supermarine Seafire and North American Harvard.

 The aircraft are kept airworthy and many are available for experience flights.

 The resident operators include Hangar 11 Collection, Aero Legends, and Kennet Aviation.

-It's also home to early ex-military jets such as the Hunter, Venom, Vampire, Gnat, Jet Provost.
+It's also home to early ex-military jets such as the Hunter, Venom, Vampire, Gnat and Jet Provost.
 The Hawker Hunter, which crashed at the 2015 Shoreham Airshow was based at North Weald.

 Pilot training, aircraft rental and pleasure flights on general aviation types such as Cessna 172 and Piper PA28 are offered by Academy Aviation, North Weald Flight Training and North Weald Flying Group.

-On occasions North Weald has 300 to 500 movements a day.

-The airfield was granted listed status in 2005.
+The airfield was protected with listed status as a historical site in 2005.

 Non-aviation uses

 The former crosswind runway and the southern side of the field are used to host community events, supercar driving experiences, as a filming and a specialist driving training location and has commercial, logistical and local businesses, with further industrial development currently planned.

 There is a large Saturday market based on the airfield which draws huge crowds from around Essex and north London.
 It claims to be one of the largest open air markets in the UK.
 Bus service 522 operates a frequent service to the market from Harlow, and the service is subsidised by the company that owns the market.

 The airfield was used as the transit camp for the 21st World Scout Jamboree.

-In the 1990s, the Aces High hangar was used as the home for Channel 4's TV game show The Crystal Maze, which had moved from Shepperton Studios because of lack of space.
+In the 1990s, the Aces High hangar was used as the home for Channel 4's TV game show The Crystal Maze, which had moved from Shepperton Studios due to Shepperton kicking them out because of a movie needing all their stages.
 A Lego City Stuntz commercial was filmed on the field.

 An inland border facility has been opened on the airfield in January 2021 to help alleviate the impact of Brexit.

-Maintenance organisations
+There is also a small café on site, namely Wings Café, serving food and drinks to the general public.

+Fixed Base Operators

 FBOs at North Weald provide aircraft maintenance and repair, handling and cleaning, refuelling and hangarage services, as well as visitor parking and events organising.

 North Weald Flying Services or The Squadron, established in 1989, is a licensed general aviation aircraft maintenance company in accordance with EASA Part M Sub Part G, Part 145 and M5.

 North Weald Flying Services was acquired by Aero Legends in 2019.

 Weald Aviation is a licensed general aviation aircraft maintenance company offering A8-20 maintenance and E4-M5 design approvals, with specialist knowledge on various types of warbirds and ex-military aircraft.